manchevatsveti/Modern-Java-Technologies/README.md

 This repository contains weekly tasks (labs) and homework assignments from the **Modern Java Technologies** elective course (2024-2025) at the Faculty of Mathematics and Informatics, Sofia University.

-For the main course repository and original materials: [main repository of the course](https://github.com/fmi/java-course).
+For the main course repository and original materials: [MJT 2024-2025](https://github.com/fmi/java-course).

 ## Overview